oyoYnaY/projectFlights-group8/README.md

 ## Flights Analysis Dashboard✈️
 This project is belong to the **XB_0112 Data Engineering** group assignment.
 It provides an interactive dashboard to visualize airport and flight data using Python and Plotly.
-The dashboard includes functionalities such as global airport distribution, flight route visualization, and distance calculations.
+The dashboard includes functionalities such as ...
 ### Project Report && Project Inrtoduction
 [Project Report](project%20report.md) && [flights_part12.pdf](project_introduction/flights_part12.pdf)